Advantages of a Pre-Listing Home Inspection

 10. Seller inspections eliminate buyer’s remorse that sometimes occurs just after an inspection.

 11. Seller inspections reduce the need for negotiations and 11th – hour renegotiations.

-12. Seller inspections relieve the agent of having to hurriedly procure repair estimates or
+12. Seller inspections relieve the agent of having to hurriedly procure estimates or schedule repairs.

 13. The reports might encourage buyers to waive their inspection contingencies.